A Permutation-Free Length 3 Decimal Check Digit Code: Construction of the Permutation-Free Code

 There are $720=10*9*8$ possible entries for the $90$ positions in $N$ to provide a guarantee that all codewords that may be retained in $N$ will be composed of three distinct symbols.
 Let $C = \{\, C_i \;|\; i\in\,I_{120} \}$ represent the collection of the $120$ \emph{sets} that are combinations produced by taking subsets of the ten symbols $I_{10}$ three at a time.
 The choice of members of the sequence $N$ will be required to additionally satisfy:

 This will guarantee that any two codewords differ as sets.
-The problem, at first, appears to be amenable to bipartite matching.
+The problem, at first, appears to be amenable to bipartite matching or matroid intersection methods.
 However, to guarantee that a latin square is produced, each of the rows and columns must contain all the symbols as reflected in the conditions:

-With the added conditions, the problem does not appear suited for solution using matroid intersection techniques.
 These conditions were translatable into a mixed integer linear program and were presented to Sage~\wvcite{sage09} resulting in the desired permutation-free code within a few minutes.
 The initial result did contain phonetic errors, until more constraints were added:

 The resulting code of Table~\wvref{Code47374800} is free of phonetic errors and completely handles all error types mentioned in this paper except for triple errors.

 \myTwoColSectionvspace